JKTech-COI/Jarvis-Server/README.md

 ## Upgrading <a name="upgrade"></a>

-**ClearML Server** releases are also reflected in the [docker compose configuration file](https://github.com/allegroai/trains-server/blob/master/docker/docker-compose.yml).
+**JARVIS Server** releases are also reflected in the [docker compose configuration file](https://github.com/allegroai/trains-server/blob/master/docker/docker-compose.yml).
-We strongly encourage you to keep your **ClearML Server** up to date, by keeping up with the current release.
+We strongly encourage you to keep your **JARVIS Server** up to date, by keeping up with the current release.

 **Note**: The following upgrade instructions use the Linux OS as an example.

-To upgrade your existing **ClearML Server** deployment:
+To upgrade your existing **JARVIS Server** deployment:

 1. Shut down the docker containers
    ```bash